McNairy/content_import/README.md

 add option to modify attribute of nodes in batch (content type, owner, etc.)

 add option to modfy attributes of batch (name, date, etc.)

+Make whole non-body tags invisible when body checkbox is checked